TheBugFather/Shellcode-Generator/README.md

 ## How it works
 Example: python3 shellcodeGen.py exe_name
 - If arg is not passed, the user is prompted for input
-- Selected executable is run in objdump, the output is redirected to a temporary text file
+- Selected executable is run in objdump, the output in intel syntax is redirected to a temporary text file
 - The text file is then iterated over line by line; grabbing bytes, stripping whitespace, & formating it as shellcode
 - The shellcode formated for the current line will be appended to a variable
 - Once all iterations are complete the temp file is deleted and final shellcode is provided